 Our God is a God of grace and restoration.
-One of the most difficult things a spiritual leader may experience is when they need to lead the process of godly discipline and restoration when someone within their realm of responsibility falls into sin.
-This article gives grace-filled guidance to those who may need to minister to someone who needs this type of ministry.
+One of the most difficult things a spiritual leader may experience is when leading the process of godly discipline and restoration when someone within their realm of responsibility falls into sin.
+This article gives grace-filled guidance for ministering to someone in this type of situation.

 The Lord God we serve is a God who disciplines, reconciles and restores.
 Hebrews 12:11 tells us, “No discipline seems pleasant at the time, but painful.
 Later on, however, it produces a harvest of righteousness and peace for those who have been trained by it” (NIV).

 Discipline is an essential element of healthy and vibrant growth.
 With a lack of discipline comes a lack of personal integrity and responsibility.
-Rather than accepting responsibility for our actions, there is a projecting of blame and responsibility.
-This abdication of personal responsibility and trust has led to an avoidance of issues through a deep need for personal self-preservation.
+Rather than accepting responsibility for one’s actions, there is a projection of blame and responsibility.
+This abdication of personal responsibility and trust can cause one to avoid issues due to a deep need for personal self-preservation.

 Although much of the church and society in general seem to be operating in a mind-set opposed to restrictions and discipline, God expects the church to exercise discipline over its members.
-In so doing, it must guard against harshness and condemnation toward the one being disciplined.
-The general attitude on all sides must be aimed at restoration of the fallen member, purification of the church, and in the end, glorification and honor of God.
+In so doing, it must guard against harshness and condemnation.
+The overall goal must be restoration of the fallen member, purification of the church, and in the end, glorification and honor of God.

-“Brethren, if a man is overtaken in any trespass, you who are spiritual restore such a one in a spirit of gentleness, considering yourself lest you also be tempted” (Gal.
-6:1).
+“Brethren, if a man is overtaken in any trespass, you who are spiritual restore such a one in a spirit of gentleness, considering yourself lest you also be tempted” (Galatians 6:1).

 Types of Discipline

-There are various types of discipline, but they all have the same purpose: to so shape our hearts and lives, that we are brought into conformity with the image and likeness of Jesus Christ (Gal.
-4:19).
+There are various types of discipline, but they all have the same purpose: to so shape our hearts and lives that we are brought into conformity with the image and likeness of Jesus Christ (Galatians 4:19).